FAQ - Frequently Asked Questions

 Frequently Asked Questions

-ANNOUNCEMENTS OF 14/03/22 - END OF THE VACCINATION PASS AND THE WEARING OF A MASK INSIDE
+ANNOUNCEMENTS OF 01/08/22 - END OF VACCINATION & HEALTH PASS AND MASK WEARING

-From 16th May 2022, it is no longer compulsory to wear a mask on public transport.
+- It is no longer compulsory to wear a mask in establishments open to the public or on public transport.

 Do you need health or vaccination pass to use the ski lifts?